 Langston University Leadership Tuition Waiver (resident and non-resident)

 This Tuition waiver is available to resident and non-resident students with a minimum cumulative GPA of 3.0.
 The award ranges $1,000 - $5,000 annually.

-Applicants will automatically be considered for all scholarships listed above for which they are eligible but can only receive one Tuition Waiver Scholarship from the University per year.
+Applicants will automatically be considered for the Leadership and Continuing scholarships listed above if eligible but can only receive one Tuition Waiver Scholarship from the University per year.
 Awards will be offered for Fall and Spring, however the Spring award will be contingent upon completing at least 15 hours with a 2.5 GPA for the fall if undergraduate or at least 9 hours with a 3.00 GPA if graduate.

 Discover will award five scholarships to high school and undergraduate students.
 Students are automatically entered to win a $2,500 scholarship when they sign up to receive helpful tips on planning and paying for college.
 Students can enter through February 29, 2016.
 To enter and learn more, visit the Discover Scholarship Award page.

 Winners will be randomly selected on the following dates:

 September 7, 2015

 December 7, 2015